Why Is There So Much Aggression?

 People are becoming more and more aggressive.
 In the following, I analyze the causes.

 A hungry lion uses aggression to catch prey.
 An attacked lion uses aggression to fight.
 A captured lion uses aggression to get free.
 A mother lion whose cub is in danger uses aggression to protect it.
-Even a cow needs aggression in the genuine sense of the word when eating: it has to move towards the grass and it has to bite on it – of course it is much less aggressive than a lion looking for food.
+Even a cow needs aggression in the genuine sense of the word when eating: it must move towards the grass and it has to bite on it.

 Aggression is natural and serves survival.
 It arises in the face of danger, of which there are three types: